|Nutrition Facts (per serving)|

 Note that you will need mesquite wood and a covered grill to smoke this marinade.
 You'll also need an open pot that can be placed on the grill.

-- 2 tablespoons lemon juice (Juice of 1 lemon or lime)
+2 tablespoons freshly squeezed lemon juice, from 1 lemon

-Combine the olive oil, rice wine vinegar, red wine, garlic, lemon or lime juice, sugar, salt, and pepper.
+Combine the olive oil, rice wine vinegar, red wine, garlic, lemon juice, sugar, salt, and pepper.

 Heat one side of the barbecue grill and place a chunk of soaked mesquite wood directly on hot coals (or lava rocks when using a gas grill).
 Adjust the heat to keep the wood from flaming.
 You want to smoke it and not fire.